sheck/slackmngr/README.md

 # SLACKMNGR
-### A PWA to manage your slack away and do not disturb status on the go
+### A PWA to manage your Slack away and do not disturb status on the go

 ---